chak14/InspireMusic/README.md

 done
 ```

-### Hardware requirements
+### Hardware Requirements
-Previous test on H800 GPU, InspireMusic could generate 30 seconds audio with real-time factor (RTF) around 1.6~1.8.
+Previous test on H800 GPU, InspireMusic could generate 30 seconds audio with real-time factor (RTF) around 1.4~1.8.
 For normal mode, we recommend using hardware with at least 24GB of GPU memory for better experience.
 For fast mode, 12GB GPU memory is enough.

 ## Roadmap
 - [x] 2024/12